Customer Service FAQs

 TUA offers a variety of services.
 Among these are:

 Project Help This program allows our customers to donate a certain amount of money each month to help the elderly and disabled.
-Project Help survives only through contributions of TUB customers.
+Project Help survives only through contributions of TUA customers.
 100% of donations goes to pay heating bills through the winter.
 Contact customer service for more information.

 Third Party Notifier This program allows a customer’s friend or family member to be notified if that customer is about to be terminated for non-payment.
 The friend or family member is not responsible for payment of the bill.

 Replace-A-Tree Trees are a wonderful asset to any community, but oftentimes they interfere with power transmission, or become a danger during an ice storm.
 An active supporter of the local Tree Board, TUA has initiated a program which allows customers to have tall trees that have grown underneath high voltage power lines removed.
 The customer can then apply for a rebate after purchasing a low-growing variety of tree for replacement.
 For more information call David Johnson at 455-4515.

 Educational Programs TUB is a supporter of Creating Educational Opportunities (CEO), the local partnership between schools and businesses.
 Each year, employees visit the schools to discuss electrical safety and water conservation, and participate in science fairs and career day events.
 Tours are held at both the wastewater treatment plant and the service center.
 We can also arrange tours of the water plant through D.R.U.C. for groups.

 Do the meter readers really read my meter, or do they just "take a guess" at my usage?

 Our meter department consists of six employees who oversee our Automated Metering Infrastructure.
 They also connect and disconnect services and re-check meters at the customers’ requests.
 For more information on the meter department call Freddie Bush at 455-4515.

 If my power goes out, how do I report it?